fkie-cad/squid/wiki/PROCESS_IMAGE/README.md

 # Process Image

-The process image is a data structure that contains the code and data of ELF files.
+The process image is a data structure that contains code and data of ELF files.
 Its primary purpose is to make manipulation of code and data easy and accessible.
 The ELF files that appear in a process image are an executable - e.g. our fuzz target - and all its depedencies.
 Think of it as an ELF loader except that the result is a hierachical tree structure instead of a linear memory image.
-This hierachical approach makes it is easy to modify and/or rearrange the contents of ELF files.
+This hierachical approach makes modifications easy.

 Creating a process image is the first step in using `squid` and can be done with `Compiler::load_elf`:
 ```rs